-8.46 DEDUCTION FROM CAPITAL GAIN ON INVESTMENT IN UNITS OF A SPECIFIED FUND [Sec.
+47 DEDUCTION FROM CAPITAL GAIN ON INVESTMENT IN UNITS OF A SPECIFIED FUND [SEC.
 54EE]

 Applicable to All assessee 1.
 Assessee must have transferred any long-term capital asset.
 Conditions 2.
 Assessee acquires 'long term specified assets'.
-Conditions Long-term specified asset means a unit or units, issued before 01-04-2019, of such fund as may be notified by the Central Government Time limit for acquisition of new assets uisition Within 6 months after the date of transfer
+Long-term specified asset means a unit or units, issued before 01-04-2019, of such fund as may be notified by the Central Government Time limit for acquisition of new assets Within 6 months after the date of transfer

 Minimum of the following:

 Investment in the new asset; or

 Capital gain

 Amount of Deduction Taxpoint:

-➤ The investment made by an assessee in the long-term specified asset, from capital gains arising from transfer of one or more original assets, during the financial year in which the original asset or assets are transferred and in the subsequent financial year does not exceed ₹ 50 lakhs
+The investment made by an assessee in the long-term specified asset, from capital gains arising from transfer of one or more original assets, during the financial year in which the original asset or assets are transferred and in the subsequent financial year does not exceed ₹ 50 lakhs

 Revocation of benefit Earlier benefit shall be revoked if such bond is transferred or converted into money within 3 years of its acquisition or a loan is taken on security of the new asset within the said period.

-Revocation of benefit Taxpoint : In case where an assessee takes any loan or advance on the security of such specified asset, he shall be deemed to have converted such specified asset into money on the date on which such loan or advance is taken.
+Revocation of benefit Taxpoint: In case where an assessee takes any loan or advance on the security of such specified asset, he shall be deemed to have converted such specified asset into money on the date on which such loan or advance is taken.

-Treatment of revoked income
+Treatment of revoked income Such revoked income shall be treated as long-term capital gain in the year of transfer of new asset.

 Scheme of deposit Not applicable

-8.47 DEDUCTION FROM CAPITAL GAIN ON TRANSFER OF CAPITAL ASSETS OTHER THAN RESIDENTIAL HOUSE PROPERTY [SEC.
+8.48 DEDUCTION FROM CAPITAL GAIN ON TRANSFER OF CAPITAL ASSETS OTHER THAN RESIDENTIAL HOUSE PROPERTY [SEC.
 54F]

-Applicable to Individual or HUF Conditions Assessee must ho property.
-2. Assessee must ac is taxable u/s 22. quire one residential house within prescribed time limit, income of which 3.
-Such new houses should be situated in India. ot own more than one residential house property, income of which is her than new house), on the date of transfer. of purchase, within 2 years, or construct, within 3 years of transfer of the y other residential house, income of which is taxable u/s 22.
-Time limit for acquisition of new assets For Purchase Within a period of '1 year before, or 2 years after, the date of transfer'.
-For Construction Within a period of 3 years after the transfer Construction may start at any time but must be completed within stipulated time Scheme of deposit Applicable [Refer 'Capital Gains Account Scheme'].
-Note: In case of com compensation. pulsory acquisition the time limit starts from the date of initial receipt of Amount of Deduction Minimum of the follow ring: Investment in the new asset x Capital gain Net Sale consideration# Capital gain Net sale consideration on = Sale consideration - Expenditure on transfer
+Applicable to Individual or HUF Conditions 1.
+Assessee must have transferred a long-term capital asset other than a residential house property.
+Assessee must acquire one residential house within prescribed time limit which is taxable u/s 22.
+3. Such new ho use should be situated in India. s not own more than one residential house property, income of which is 2 (other than new house), on the date of transfer. es not purchase, within 2 years, or construct, within 3 years of transfer of sset, any other residential house, income of which is taxable u/s 22.
+Time limit for For Purchase Within a period of '1 year before, or 2 years after, the date of transfer'. acquisition of new assets For Construction Within a period of 3 years after the transfer Construction may start at any time but must be completed within stipulated time Scheme of deposit Applicable [Refer 'Capital Gains Account Scheme'].
+Note: In case of contract of compensation. compulsory acquisition the time limit starts from the date of initial receipt Amount of Minimum of the fo bllowing: Deduction Investment in the new asset x Capital gain Net Sale consideration# Capital gain Net sale consideration = Sale consideration - Expenditure on transfer